 The tasks required to process TDR data are divided between on-aircraft and ground-based personnel.
-The ground radar scientist collects the parameters for the radar analysis, initiates the on-aircraft radar processing software, verifies receipt of data at the operational centers, and suggests pattern adjustments to on-aircraft personnel to ensure the best-quality radar data set.
-On-aircraft personnel monitor the progress of the radar processing software, communicate to ground personnel the status of data transfer scripts, communicate pattern deviations to the ground radar scientist, request pattern adjustments to ensure proper radar coverage of the storm for EMC, and work with aircraft crew to perform hardware adjustments, if needed.
-A critical aspect of the on-aircraft radar scientist is to be the backup to the ground radar scientist and produce the operational files in the event the ground scientist cannot complete them.
+Ground personnel collect the parameters for the radar analysis, initiate the on-aircraft radar processing software, verify receipt of data at the operational centers, and suggest pattern adjustments to on-aircraft personnel to ensure the best-quality radar data set.
+On-aircraft personnel communicate TDR instrument issues to the aircraft crew and ground personnel, communicate pattern deviations to ground personnel, request pattern adjustments to maximize radar coverage of the storm for NWS, and work with aircraft crew and ground personnel to ensure timely transmission of TDR products, if needed.